mrballistic/ableton-helpbot/tech-brief.md

 Ableton Chatbot brief

-The application is designed as a chatbot that interrogates a folder filled with pdfs for it's source materials.
+The application is designed as a chatbot that interrogates a folder filled with pdfs for its source materials.

 It will:
 * run locally, using a local LLM